-Learn how to add custom attributes to your catalog objects.
+Learn how to add custom attributes to your catalog objects and delete custom attribute definitions.

-Custom attributes let you associate additional information to ITEM and ITEM_VARIATION type catalog objects.
-Suppose a quick service restaurant hires an order-ahead manager.
-The order-ahead partner needs additional information for each menu item.
-For example,
+Custom attributes can be used to associate additional information with supported catalog objects.
+For example, a quick service restaurant uses an order-ahead application from a partner developer.
+The application needs additional information for each menu item:

 Important